antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Making-Graphs-over-System-Dynamics-Models.md

 ![08d1a9tfgog31](./Diagrams/Making-Graphs-over-System-Dynamics-Models/08d1a9tfgog31.png)

-When second argument given to ModelDependencyGraph is Automatic the stocks in the equations are heuristically found with the function ModelHeuristicStocks:
+When the second argument given to `ModelDependencyGraph` is `Automatic` the stocks in the equations are heuristically found with the function `ModelHeuristicStocks`:

 ```mathematica
 ModelHeuristicStocks[lsEqs, t]